GlobalSport/state-decorator/README.md

 - Actions implememtation is 100% compatible (same type).
 - The **useStateDecorator** hook is now the default way to go but to ease transition, the **StateDecorator** was rewritten using the hook.

-Change the import from

-`import StateDecorator from 'state-decorator';`

-to

-`import StateDecorator from 'state-decorator/StateDecorator';`

-In 'state-decorator/StateDecorator' both the hook and the legacy are contained:

-- no need to import from both `state-decorator/StateDecorator` and `state-decorator/StateDecorator`: you would double the imported code size.
-- you can import the hook from `state-decorator/StateDecorator` during migration:
+- you can import the hook from `state-decorator` during migration:

-  - `import { useStateDecorator } from 'state-decorator/StateDecorator';`
+  - `import { useStateDecorator } from 'state-decorator';`

 ## Migrating from the StateDecorator to useStateDecorator